Performance 1: Sense of Place

 Science and classical music will fuse in the Baltic Sea Festival experimental melting pot BSF Science Lab where nine young scientists and nine composers get together in workshops to communicate Baltic Sea research and sustainability in an entirely new way.

 Their achievements will result three performances on Sense of Place, Emergence and One Health, and will be presented together with members of the Swedish Radio Symphony Orchestra.
-The audience will experience three short variations on each theme, and after each the participants will meet the audience in a moderated conversation about the Baltic Sea and the reasons for being hopeful about the future.
+The audience will be presented with the theme, the connection to the Baltic Sea, reasons for being hopeful about the future and then experience three short variations on each theme.

 Entrance: 120 SEK/performance